iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 > Yes.
 It is safe to use.
 It uses tokens and your identity is kept private.
 Please, please do your part and help stop/track the spread!<br> :date: __2020-11-20 05:29:03__

 > This app is great to have.<br> :date: __2020-11-19 07:30:26__

-> Yes!.I was cyberstalked by city.
-Web beacon put on my browser by internal affairs, Mayor John Suthers, two corrupt judged and SA in 4th Judicial Dist Which I have spent years litigating against here.
-I am a journalist by educational laurels, druthers and whatever others add.<br> :date: __2020-11-18 09:48:10__

-> Like<br> :date: __2020-11-16 04:26:07__

-> I got the covid and tried to alert other people and it asks for a one time code that I do not know where it comes from.
-It makes it hard to notify other people which makes it almost useless.
-They need to have a service where you can screenshot your results<br> :date: __2020-11-13 23:09:45__

-> Excellent<br> :date: __2020-11-13 22:53:18__